 The internal changes that companies have seen over the pandemic don’t just touch the professional world.
 They also reach into people’s private spheres.
 More than ever, it’s clear to see that old leadership models no longer work.
-We need to break down past barriers and frameworks as we try to answer new questions.
+We need to break down past barriers and frameworks as we try to answer new questions with kindness.
 Only then will we be able to unearth the wonder that this new normal can offer us.

 But what impact do fatherhood experiences have on leadership styles?
-We spoke about this further at the Life Ready Conference on the 17th March 2021: The era of father leaders – New styles of leaderships one year into the pandemic.
+We spoke about this further at the Life Ready Conference on the 17th March 2021: The era of father leaders – New styles of leadership one year into the pandemic.
 Here’s what our panel of senior management and father leaders had to say.

 Isidoro Colluto, Customer Team Director, Italy at Barilla and Co-Leader at ERG Balance Italy

 “From the moment we find out that we’re expecting a baby, we learn to become more attentive.
 We’re attentive to our partners during their pregnancies, and subsequently we’re more attentive to our children.
 We notice their needs, their diet, their wishlist, their routines and their sleeping patterns.
 This feeling has been heightened through the pandemic.
 We’re spending more time with each other.
 We’re learning to focus our attention on those around us.

 When a baby is born, the people surrounding them find that their identities and roles change.
 They find themselves in a new context.
 You can notice the difference even in the words they use with each other.
 For example, when a child becomes a brother or sister, they are no longer the person they were before the new baby arrived.
 We discover who we are through our different dimensions.
 The same thing has happened through the pandemic: we’ve had to abandon ideas of who we thought we were in order to meet other people’s needs.
 We’ve learned to see ourselves through our children’s eyes.
 We see ourselves differently and observe ourselves from a different perspective.